-Apple iPhone 5s Case review: Slim, attractive case is a safe bet
+Apple iPhone 5s Case

 When it comes to iPhone cases, Apple has always seemed to accept the accessories only grudgingly, as if the mere idea of covering its beautiful designs—in plastic, leather, or whatever—was distasteful.
 The company has long sold third-party cases in its stores, but I suspect this is simply because customers demand them.
 Apple would prefer for everyone to leave their phones proudly naked.